adityasurve-arch/pernod-consumer-platform/README.md

 ## Why I built it instead of just applying

 I applied to Pernod eight times.
-Got rejected each time, with one interview that didn't go well.
+Got rejected each time.
 The standard advice is: tailor your CV harder, write better cover letters, pass the ATS, hope someone reads it among the two hundred other applications.

 I got tired of that.
 I'm not a Pernod analyst, I'm not from the spirits industry, and I'm not going to out-credential the people they actually shortlist.
 But I am the customer they want to understand.
 So I sat down with that perspective and built what I'd want to see if I were them.